Whether you’re an animal activist or an eco-warrior, these tasty plant-based alternatives in Singapore won’t have you missing the meat.

 3. Green Rebel

 Have you ever wondered if there are any plant-based alternatives for whole cuts of steak and not just ground meat?
 Take a look at Green Rebel, an Indonesian startup offering meat-free alternatives for the flexitarian diet.
-These products include pre-marinated plant-based meats, mushroom patties, and even vegan cheese!
+These products include pre-marinated plant-based meats and mushroom patties.
 Check out the range of beefless meat and create your own meat-free satay or steak.

-Green Rebel, available at multiple restaurants including Prive and Love Handle
+Green Rebel, available at multiple restaurants including The Coffee Academics and Love Handle

 4. Beyond Meat

 Having been around the vegan block for almost a decade, Beyond Meat offers a good range of plant-based meats.
-From beef patties and Italian sausages to meatballs and ground beef, you can easily veganise your favourite meat dish.
+From steak strips and sausages to meatballs and ground beef, you can easily veganise your favourite meat dish.
 Oh, and did we mention its products are free from gluten and soy?
 A mean feat since those two ingredients are common in vegan items.

-Beyond Meat, available at multiple restaurants including Harry’s and Wolf Burgers, and at most supermarkets
+Beyond Meat, available at multiple restaurants including Harry’s, and at most supermarkets

 5. Impossible Foods